IFGD Group Therapy Program: FAQs

 What about group fees in general?

 There is a monthly fee due at the beginning of the month to cover the number of group sessions for the month.
-This fee reserves your child or teen’s place in the group, even if on occasion they needs to miss.
+This fee reserves your child or teen’s place in the group, even if on occasion they need to miss.
 You may pay by check, cash, or credit card.
-You may have a credit card on file for monthly charges.
+If you wish, you may have a credit card on file for monthly charges.
 Special Arrangements for Absences: For holiday months (June – August & December – January 15th) you may have your group fee prorated as long as you let your group facilitator know before the beginning of the month the dates your youth will be missing.

 Can I use my insurance?

-If you subscribe to a PPO insurance plan, you may request a claim form to submit to your insurance.
+If you subscribe to a PPO insurance plan, you may request a claim form from us to submit to your insurance.
 We are not on any insurance panels.
-As a courtesy, we provide claim forms monthly as an out- of- network provider.
-Be sure to complete the insurance paperwork included in the initial paperwork and provide it to your Intake Therapist.
+We provide claim forms monthly as an out- of- network provider.
+Your intake therapist will make sure you have the appropriate paperwork to enroll in this process.
 Our billing department sends your statement and claim form at the beginning of the month for the previous month’s services.
 It is then your responsibility to send it to your insurance company for possible reimbursement at the out-of-network rate.

 How do I explain group therapy to my child or teen?